-Although the majority of travel is generally enjoyable, and sometimes life transforming, there is no doubt that travel can be stressful.
-Lack of familiar support systems, disrupted daily routines, language barriers, culture shock, and unexpected situations intensify stress levels rather than alleviate them.
-Travel also forces you to give up your sense of control; it challenges perceptions, can reveal personal limitations, and may alter your thinking, mood, behaviour, and reactions.
+Travel is generally enjoyable and sometimes life transforming, but it can be stressful.
+Lack of familiar support systems, disrupted daily routines, language barriers, culture shock, and unexpected situations can intensify stress levels rather than alleviate them.
+Travel also forces you to give up your sense of control: It challenges perceptions, can reveal personal limitations, and may alter your thinking, mood, behaviour, and reactions.